ilifu/ilifu_user_docs/docs/data/data_management.md

 `/scratch/projects/<project_name>` is for data processing related to a project where multiple users will be involved in the data processing. `/scratch/projects/` directories are created on request.

-There are a number of groups within the ILIFU cloud computing community, including IDIA, CBIO and SANBI among others.
+There are a number of groups within the ilifu cloud computing community, including IDIA, CBIO and SANBI among others.
 For **medium- and long-term storage**, the directory structure has been broken down by group.

 Information relating to the CBIO group directory structure can be found [here](https://docs.ilifu.ac.za/#/cbio/setup).